 See also: Where to Stay in Alicante

-1 Castillo de Santa Bárbara
+1. Castillo de Santa Bárbara

 In a commanding position above the town, the Castillo de Santa Bárbara seems to sprout from a rocky outcrop overlooking the sea.
-The hilltop location is a testament to the castle's military purpose and has been a strategic asset as far back as the Carthaginian era.
+The hilltop location on Mount Benacantil is a testament to the castle's military purpose and has been a strategic asset as far back as the Carthaginian era.
 The original ninth-century Islamic Alcazar was captured from the Moors by the Christian Prince Alfonso of Castile.
 The victorious battle was on the feast day of Santa Barbara, explaining the castle's name.
 During the reign of Philip II, the castle was renovated in Renaissance style.

-The castle is open to the public for self-guided visits as well as guided tours.
+The castle is open to the public for self-guided visits, as well as guided tours.
 Tourists are astounded by the castle's ancient halls, its fascinating history, and the stunning panoramic views.
 From this vantage point, the outlook stretches over the town, along the coastline, and to the hills in the north.
 Visitors can see La Torreta, the old keep; the splendid reception hall of Philip II; and the Revellín del Bon Repós rampart.
 Temporary exhibitions are also held at the castle throughout the year.

 Location: Mount Benacantil

-This superb archeological museum takes visitors on a journey through 100,000 years of history.
+This superb archaeological museum takes visitors on a journey through 100,000 years of history.
 The collection covers prehistory; the classical period of antiquity with Greek, Roman, and Iberian artifacts; and the Middle Ages.
-Specific rooms are dedicated to Iberian culture, Roman civilization, and the medieval period.
+Themed galleries include those dedicated to Iberian culture, Roman civilization, and the medieval period.
 Highlights of the collection include the assortment of ancient coins, a figure of the goddess Tanit, and the Iberian ceramics.

 Address: Plaza del Doctor Gómez Ulla, Alicante

-4 Basilica de Santa María
+4. Basilica de Santa María

 Address: Plaza de Santa María, Alicante

-6 Playa del Postiguet: A Beautiful City Beach
+5. Playa del Postiguet: A Beautiful City Beach

 Address: Muelle 8 Zona de Levante, Alicante